-Angel L. Rivera was born in Comerío, Puerto Rico where he attended Juana Colon High School and graduating in February 1974.
+Angel L. Rivera was born in Comerío, Puerto Rico where he attended Juana Colon High School.
 He moved to Mercer County in 1994 and studied accounting at Mercer County Community College graduating in 1999.

 Angel is married and has three sons, two granddaughters and a grandson.
 Angel is very proud of his son who is currently serving his 5th year in the US Army.

 Presently Angel Rivera is serving as President of “The New 609 Finest Car Club” in Trenton, New Jersey.
 The car club currently has 13 members and they have participated in the Puerto Rican Parade supported by Mr. & Mrs. Rosado's Family Restaurant (McDonalds).

 Angel also like to involve himself in community fundraisers such as helping with the Sheriff's Department, Police, and helping feed the homeless.